Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/day3/3-DataColumns/DataColumns.md

 ## Reading  data from a table and writing data to a table

 After this module you can:
-+   Read a list of numbers from a text file
++ Read a list of numbers from a text file to a list
++ Calculate the average value of a list of numbers
++ Calculate the average value of the numbers of a table's column
 + Write a list of numbers to a text file
-+  Calculate an average value
-+  Calculate a standard deviation

 <img src="../../img/neuron.png" alt="slot" style="width: 300px;"/>